 How To Care For Psychopsis (Butterfly Orchids):

-Psychopsis are epiphytic orchids that grow primarily on the surface of the plants and trees and take most of the moisture and nutrients from the air surrounding them.
+Psychopsis are epiphytic orchids that grow primarily on the surface of plants and trees and take most of the moisture and nutrients from the air surrounding them.

 Certain precautions need to be taken while growing up a Psychopsis orchid.

-- Like most orchids, Psychopsis are meant to be kept under the indirect, bright light.
+- Like most orchids, Psychopsis is meant to be kept under the indirect, bright light.
 Psychosis orchids can tolerate the morning and evening sunlight directly.
-But the intense midday sunlight can burn the petals of the orchids.
+However, the intense midday sunlight can burn the petals of the orchids.
 Excess light can make your blooms paler and more negligible.
 So it is advised to give your orchids about 10 hours of light to have your blooms bright and healthy.

 - Psychopsis orchids usually grow in their natural habitats.
 But if you want to grow your orchids as an indoor plant, then it is best to grow them in a soilless potting medium for your potted orchids.
 As Psychopsis orchids require good air circulation, make sure to have a proper potting medium.